It's easier than ever to get fit thanks to a wealth of wearable tech on your side.

 Keep tracking after you stop

-If you're using a heart rate monitor, instead of ending your session the moment you stop running or moving, keep tracking for two or three minutes after your last effort.
+If you're using a heart rate monitor, don't end your session the moment you stop running or moving.
+Instead, keep tracking for two or three minutes after your last effort.
 The stats you capture reveal a lot, like how long it takes for your heart rate to return to normal levels.
 This is a great sign of not only how hard you've worked out, but also how your fitness levels are progressing over a time.

 Get support from the community